gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Set-AIPFileLabel.md

 C:\temp\Test.docx Passed
 ```

-This command sets a label to the file C:\Temp\Test.docx.
+This command sets a label for the file named C:\Temp\Test.docx.
 Because this label is configured to apply protection by using a Rights Management template, the file is also protected by using this template.

-### Example 2 Applies a label to a single file that is currently labeled with a higher label
+### Example 2: Unsuccessful attempt to apply a lower classification label to a single file
 ```
 PS C:\> Set-AIPFileLabel C:\Temp\Test.docx -LabelId d9f23ae3-a239-45ea-bf23-f515f824c57b
 FileName           Status ErrorMessage